 Lastly, The Caring Acre set on the Kaylor Farm has been an invaluable resource to our program; in the summer and fall of 2014, over 11,000 pounds of fresh produce was given to The Caring Cupboard!

-The Caring Cupboard is managed by a volunteer director, a part-time assistant director, a part-time client manager, and additional operational personnel.
+The Caring Cupboard is managed by a volunteer director, a full-time executive director, a part-time assistant director, and additional operational personnel.
 It is overseen by a Board of Directors consisting of ministers, community members, and business representatives.
-Only the assistant director and client manager are paid employees which means hundreds of volunteers aid in the mission of the Caring Cupboard throughout the year.
+Only the executive director and assistant director are paid employees, which means hundreds of volunteers aid in the mission of the Caring Cupboard throughout the year.

 Thank you for your continued support of The Caring Cupboard!
 We couldn't do this without all of our partners and volunteers!